RubixML/ML/README.md

 ```

 ---
+### Estimator Interfaces

 ### Online

 Certain [Estimators](#estimators) that implement the *Online* interface can be trained in batches.
 Estimators of this type are great for when you either have a continuous stream of data or a dataset that is too large to fit into memory.
+Partial training allows the model to grow as new data is acquired.

-You can partially train an Online Estimator as such:
+You can partially train an Online Estimator with:
 ```php
 public partial(Dataset $dataset) : void
 ```